Copper Seals

 Once raw materials have been sorted, organized, and checked for quality, they are ready to be put to use.
 The copper that was once resting peacefully in the ground is ready to be formed and shaped into a seal or gasket that will meet your exact specifications.

-As mentioned earlier, we pride ourselves on using only the highest-quality machines and equipment available.
+As mentioned, we pride ourselves on using only the highest-quality machines and equipment available.
 Our vast array of state-of-the-art tools allows us to create seals in a huge array of sizes and shapes.

 Here are just a few of the tools we use to manufacture our quality parts: